Updated February 12, 2021.

 4. Fat Distribution

 If you are overweight, your risk of developing diabetes is in part determined by where you put those extra pounds.
 There is a greater risk associated with central or abdominal fat than with fat in the buttocks and thighs—the latter is more common in women than men.
-However, there is nothing you can do to change where your body deposits fat.
-Spot reduction is a myth.

 5. Dietary Habits